Skip to Content

 Around 30 kilometers away from Nerja, you’ll find the small town of Motril which is home to Ron Montero; one of the last traditional rum-making distilleries in Europe.
 A quick visit to the distillery will give you a glimpse of the long tradition of rum making in the region.
 The distillery is open for visitors from Tuesday to Saturday and there are rum tasting events every evening.

-Finally, if you’re looking for some more things to see and do, a cruise along the Iberian Peninsula will give you the ideal combination of outstanding natural beauty and cultural cities.
+Finally, we conclude this list of things to do in Nerja with a cruise to Portugal.
+If you’re looking for some more things to see and do, a cruise along the Iberian Peninsula will give you the ideal combination of outstanding natural beauty and cultural cities.
 There are multiple different cruises that take you to the iconic Portuguese city of Porto which straddles the Douro River and is home to breathtaking baroque churches and an incredible medieval district.
 My personal favorite is the cruise arranged by Jules Verne that also takes you to a wine cellar where you can sample the local produce and get a glimpse of the production process.

 Helpful resources for traveling to Nerja